| Melting glaciers, shrinking polar ice and

 have shortened by at least one day per year.
 One day per year equals three weeks over the

 21-year period.
+(Full

-The calculations done by General Circulation Models (GCMs) are
+Story) The calculations done by General Circulation Models (GCMs) are

 the main source of the information that fuels the global warming hysteria.